doyouevendata/doyouevendata.github.io/_posts/2017-03-19-Extra-Simple-GGPLOT2-Graphs-in-RStudio.md

 >For line graphs, the data points must be grouped so that it knows which points to connect.
 In this case, it is simple -- all points should be connected, so group=1.
 When more variables are used and multiple lines are drawn, the grouping for lines is usually done by variable.

-Therefore, we add `group = 1` to oue aestethics et voilà:
+Therefore, we add `group = 1` to our aestethics et voilà:
 ```
 ggplot(nasa.reshaped.1991, aes(x=Month,y=Deviation,group=1)) + geom_line()
 ```